 7 Ways to Prevent Cavities

 Cavities are damaged areas of the teeth that develop into tiny openings and holes.
 Cavities can also be called tooth decay and are caused by a number of factors, including frequent snacking, too many sugary drinks, or not properly cleaning your teeth.
 Anyone can get cavities, including infants, but they are more common in children, teenagers, and older adults.
-Without properly being treated, cavities can get larger and then affect deeper layers of the teeth.
+If not properly treated, cavities can get larger and then affect deeper layers of the teeth.
 The deeper the cavity gets, the more likely it can lead to pain, severe infection, and loss of the tooth.

 Here are seven ways to prevent cavities: